lodfod/phonetic2kanji/abdp_ime/LOAD_WIKIPEDIA_DATA.md

 └── ...
 ```

-Each article is saved as a text file with one sentence per line, making it ideal for NLP tasks.
+Each article is saved as a text file with one sentence per line.

 ## Notes

 - The script includes rate limiting to avoid overwhelming the Wikipedia API
 - Japanese sentence tokenization is handled automatically
 - All text is saved in UTF-8 encoding
-"""